-The presentation of a financial statement in accordance with International Financial Reporting Standards requires management to make the best estimates, accruals and reasonably reasonable assumptions that affect the reported values of assets and liabilities, income and expenses, and the disclosure of contingent liabilities. at the reporting date.
-These estimates, accruals and assumptions are based on information available at the date of the financial statements, so future factual results could be different (with uncertainty greater in a financial crisis).
-Entities that imply a higher degree of judgment or complexity, or where assumptions and accounting estimates are material to the financial statements, are disclosed in Note 2.32, Note 15, Note 17, and Note 20.
+The presentation of financial statements in accordance with International Financial Reporting Standards requires the management to make best estimates, accruals and reasonable assumptions that affect the reported values of assets and liabilities, the amounts of income and expenses and the disclosure of contingent receivables and payables as at the date of the financial statements.
+These estimates, accruals and assumptions are based on the information, which is available at the date of the financial statements, and therefore, the future actual results might be different from them (whereas in the conditions of financial crisis the uncertainties are more significant).
+The items presuming a higher level of subjective assessment or complexity or where the assumptions and accounting estimates are material for the financial statements, are disclosed in Note 2.32, Note 13, Note 15 and Note18.